One Person Can Make A Difference

-It was Gary Maxworthy who single handedly brought fresh vegetables and fruit to the SF Food Bank and into the California Food Bank system.
+It was Gary Maxworthy who single-handedly brought fresh vegetables and fruit to the San Francisco Food Bank and into the California Food Bank system.
 This one man is responsible for bringing fresh healthy food to over 600 community food programs.
 See the short interview for more info.

 One of the most rewarding things about being a photographer is getting to meet interesting people.
-On a recent assignment for Fidelity, I photographed Gary Maxworthy of the San Francsico Food Bank.
+Occasionally the are people who are making a difference in the world.
 The SFFB is not just a warehouse filled with canned goods.
 According to their website they “collect millions of pounds of food from growers, packers, processors, manufacturers, the USDA and grocery stores.
 This can include test-marketed products, items close to code date, produce that is the wrong shape or size for conventional markets and excess.”
 In other words, not just canned green beans and soups.
 I was pleasantly surprised to see some produce at the food bank as high quality as items at Whole Foods.
 Consultant Gary Maxworthy is on the Board of Directors at the SF Food Bank, and I asked him to elaborate a little more on his impact at the Food Bank.

 JW: As I recall you mentioned to me that you were responsible for getting fresh produce and vegetables to the SF food bank?
 Is this correct?

 Gary: Yes.
 However I do not work on the day to day logistics.

 JW: Could you tell us a few of the accomplishments you are responsible for that has directly effected California food banks and/or communities across the state?